Using Python for FinTech Projects: All You Should Know

 Insurtech products are also on the rise.
 With the help of artificial intelligence, chatbots, and deep data learning, insurance companies can improve their customers’ journey at each touchpoint.
 These days, insurtech is all about personalization and data analytics.

-For example, the Slice insurance marketplace uses behavioral science, AI, and machine learning to unlock deeper levels of insight.
+For example, through insurtech software development, companies like Slice insurance marketplace utilize behavioral science, AI, and machine learning to unlock deeper levels of insight.
 It allows their customers to predict business activities, calculate real-time cyber risks, reveal geographic distributions of risks, and uncover fraud during the claim process.

 Now let’s review Python’s main advantages for Finance and Fintech in more detail.